top of page

 2. Increase understanding of how public hearings evolved and their effects

-5. Recommend evidence-based reforms to support more meaningful public input in land use decision making
+6. Recommend evidence-based reforms to support more meaningful public input in land use decision-making

 What's Next?

-4. Research Reviews: to inform change, we need a deep understanding of how the status quo came to be, current critiques, and alternatives.
-Thus we are doing a deep dive into: colonial history and critiques of public hearings, global examples of alternative public engagement practice and best practices for evaluating public participation.
+To inform change, we need a deep understanding of how the status quo came to be and current critiques and alternatives.
+Thus, we are doing a deep dive into: colonial history and critiques of public hearings, global examples of alternative public engagement practice, and best practices for evaluating public participation.

 bottom of page